Prelude to the Mascot Trilogy – Book Three

 They used to talk about things that bothered them.
 Now when he asked her what was wrong, her answer was always “nothing” and “I’m fine.”
 She wasn’t fine and the reason was probably Celyn’s vision.
 He had stopped telling her that he would never exchange vows with Celyn.
 She always gave him that look – the one that went with her lecture about his destiny.

-To Rianne, The Prophecy and Celyn’s vision were inseparable, but The Prophecy said nothing about Donte exchanging vows with Celyn.
-The Prophecy was supposed to begin when she came of age.
+To Rianne, The Prophesy and Celyn’s vision were inseparable, but The Prophesy said nothing about Donte exchanging vows with Celyn.
+The Prophesy was supposed to begin when she came of age.
 In the colony of Anialwch, a girl came of age at nineteen.
-That was the only possible connection between The Prophecy and Celyn’s vision.
+That was the only possible connection between The Prophesy and Celyn’s vision.

 While things at home were not going well, in general, the colonies had been quiet.
 The colonies were all united and working together.
 Currently there were only two points of contention.

-The first was the division between the believers of The Prophecy and those who thought it was mere folklore.
+The first was the division between the believers of The Prophesy and those who thought it was mere folklore.
 To Donte, fighting over what a person believed was pointless and counter-productive.
-In his preparation for The Prophecy, he tried to make sure that any changes he made worked for the people regardless of what they believed.
-If The Prophecy came to pass, they would be prepared.
+In his preparation for The Prophesy, he tried to make sure that any changes he made worked for the people regardless of what they believed.
+If The Prophesy came to pass, they would be prepared.
 If it didn’t, they would still benefit from the changes.

-The second was the division between the mascots and the humans – the colonists.
+The second was the division between the Mascots and the colonists.
 As hard as he had tried to unite them and make things equal, the gap didn’t seem to be getting much smaller.

 Petra stopped in the doorway to Donte’s office, holding a book.
 “Daddy, will you read to us?”